GRank: Towards Target-Aware and Streamlined Industrial Retrieval with a Generate-Rank Framework: Experiments

 \subsection{Balancing Efficiency and Performance through Hyper-Parameter Selection (RQ4)}

 We systematically examine how hyper-parameters govern the trade-off between efficiency and performance in industrial deployment.
 Rather than merely reporting sensitivity, we identify optimal configurations that achieve the best practical balance for our production environment.
+Figure~\ref{fig:hp_merge} presents the hyper-parameter analysis, with detailed numerical data provided in Appendix~\ref{app:hp_tables} (Tables~\ref{tab:seq_length} -- ~\ref{tab:embed_dim}).